 It is used as a synonym for mockery , that is, it refers to the act of making fun of another for different reasons.
 For example: Do not follow the ganga for my fall yesterday, that is already past.

 It refers to a gang of criminals and comes from the English gang which means “gang”.
 In other words, an organization that engages in criminal acts.

-- The Ganga is the useless material that is extracted from a mine together with useful materials, that is, that material or waste that is not worth the extraction or its use.
+It is the useless material that is extracted from a mine along with the useful materials, that is, that material or waste that is not worth the extraction or its use.